michael105/slterm/README.md

 ##### Colors

-  The default 7 colors, with additional 3 attributes bold, faint and bold_faint ( so there are 32 colors ) are configured as color gradients.
+  The default 7 colors, with additional 3 attributes bold, faint and bold_faint ( so there are 32 colors ) are configured as color gradients, configurable in config.h
-  Configurable in config.h

   The 256 colors map follows the xterm standard, with the difference of more contrast with faint and bold_faint attributes.